 An apprenticeship and licensure are both required to work as a lineman; it's a hazardous job that requires extensive knowledge of technical and safety standards.
-Without the proper knowledge and experience, you could be electrocuted easily, which could result in permanent damage or even death.
-A lineman apprenticeship program allows participants to receive first-hand experience in the field.
+Without the proper knowledge, skill set, and training, permanent damage and even death could result from electrocution.
+It's a job for highly skilled individuals.
+Apprenticeship programs prepare participants to receive the experience necessary for success in the field.

 Lineman Apprenticeship Programs

-According to the U.S. Bureau of Labor Statistics, you must take a minimum of 576 hours of certified in-class electrical training and 8,000 hours of on-the-job training as an apprentice electrician under a qualified electrician in order to start work as a lineman.
+According to the U.S. Bureau of Labor Statistics, you must take a minimum of 576 hours of certified in-class electrical training and 8,000 hours of on-the-job training to complete your apprenticeship.
+During your apprenticeship, you will work under a qualified electrician to ensure you receive the guidance you need.

 Find accredited electrical programs near you.

-After you complete the educational portion of your training as well as your apprenticeship, you can apply for a license to become a journeyman electrical lineman.
-A license is required in all 50 U.S. states.
+After you complete the educational portion of your training as well as your apprenticeship, you can apply for a license for journeyman status as a lineman.
+This license is required in all 50 U.S. states.

-- Wear and use required conductive personal protective equipment and take the necessary safety precautions when working with hazardous materials and high voltages
+- Proper wear and use of required conductive personal protective equipment and the necessary safety precautions to take when working with hazardous materials and high voltages

-- Install and replace de-energized (dead) transformers, switches, capacitors and capacitor banks, and lines
+- To install and replace de-energized (dead) transformers, switches, capacitors and capacitor banks, and lines

-- Perform hot stick work on high distribution voltages
+- How to perform hot stick work on high distribution voltages

-To find an apprenticeship program, you can try searching regular job boards like Southeastern Line Constructors Apprenticeship and Training (SELCAT) or simply by asking your academic advisor if there are any programs available through your school.
+To find an apprenticeship program, you can try searching regular job boards like Southeastern Line Constructors Apprenticeship and Training (SELCAT), or simply ask your academic advisor if there are any programs available through your school.
 The Northwest Lineman College, for example, offers education and apprenticeships for their students.

 The best time to sign up for a lineman apprenticeship is directly after you complete the required classroom training.
-After you finish your 576 hours of classroom training and pass any required exams, start looking for and applying to apprenticeships.
-Don't put all of your eggs in one basket, though—apply for several at once.
-If you're accepted into several programs, you will then have many options regarding which program you'd like to choose.
+Meaning, after you finish 576 hours in a classroom and pass your required exams, it is time to begin applications.